How to Create Effective Scenes and Chapters in Your Novel

 Have Your Say

 What do you think?
 Did I miss anything?
 Do you agree that chapters and scenes are great for editing if you create them effectively?
 Disagree?
 Got something to say?
 Any fiction writing tips to add?
-Then it’s over to you to leave a comment below.
+Leave a comment below.